raybellis/E-mu-PC414/README.md

-These PCBs have additional pads for fitting a pair of 1µF 0805 capacitors that are intended to reduce transients that might cause the encoder to jump sporadically, as described by Jõrg Sigle at https://www.jsigle.com/musicol/emufix.htm
+These PCBs have additional pads for fitting a pair of 1µF 0805 capacitors that are intended to reduce transients that might cause the encoder to jump sporadically, as described by Jörg Sigle at https://www.jsigle.com/musicol/emufix.htm

 If you do not with to fit these capacitors then the boards will